GPS Tracking for Construction

 - Save on insurance – Heavy equipment can come with a hefty insurance price tag.
 However, many providers will give you a discount if you implement a GPS tracking system that allows you to find stolen assets.

 - Field service management tools – Do you have punch lists or other documents that need to be completed onsite?
 Use a fleet GPS solution that integrates with field service management tools so you can do everything in one handy system.

 - Prevent vehicle misuse – Set up alerts that will let you know if a vehicle leaves the site or moves outside of normal operating hours.

-GPSTrackIt provides multiple vehicle tracking solutions for the construction industry and many others.
-If you’re interested in finding out more about how your business can benefit form GPS, request a quote today to get started.
+GPS Trackit provides multiple vehicle tracking solutions for the construction industry and many others.
+If you’re interested in finding out more about how your business can benefit from GPS, speak with a Fleet Advisor today to get started.

 How would your construction business benefit from vehicle tracking?